Makhanda (prophet)

+He was imprisoned on Robben Island.
+On 25 December 1820, Makhanda attempted to escape with thirty other prisoners, but drowned.
+Only four of the escapees survived the crossing.

 Life

 Makhanda was born near the coast around 1780 in the Uitenhage area.
 His father was a Xhosa named Gwala of the Cwerha clan and his mother was a Khoikhoi of the Gqunukhwebe clan.
 After Makhanda's father died when he was a young boy, he was brought up by his mother strongly influenced by her village's Khoi traditions.
 His mother was a spiritual diviner and medicine woman.
 Makhanda was later recognised as an ‘'inyanga,'’ which seemed rooted in the early guidance of his mother and her traditions.
 The Xhosa also particularly held the Khoikhoi and San spiritual guides in high esteem.
 His mother took him and his siblings to the Great Fish River Valley, where they lived with his foster father Balala.

 It is unclear when Makhanda encountered Christianity.
 Missionary Dr James van der Kemp had established a mission station in Bethelsdorp in 1799, and Makhanda may have met him.
 Makhanda advocated peace and denounced the use of magic after converting to Christianity.

 During his days as an itinerant preacher, he was attacked by a gang of detractors.
 He was rescued by Qalanga, a councillor of Chief Ndlambe.
 Qalanga introduced Makhanda to the royal chief of the Rharhabe.
 Around 1812 Chief Ndlambe appointed Makhanda as an advisor and military doctor.
 As a royal appointee, Makhanda had discussions with the Rev. Vanderlingen, the chaplain at Grahamstown, and with missionary John Read, about theology and cosmology.
 During this period, Makhanda slowly increased his following and influence among the Xhosa.
 Up to 1816, he viewed missionaries as coworkers in the same cause.
 Missionary Read described Makhanda as “a stout and handsome man, who commands respect.”

 In 1816, Makhanda's attitude towards missionaries changed.
 Having grown up in areas with Afrikaner farmers, he had firsthand knowledge of their mistreatment of khoikhoi people.
 To Makhanda, Christianity represented European culture.
 Makhanda and all of the amaXhosa were opposed to the encroachment of European settlers in the region, which had begun when Afrikaner trekboers from the Cape Colony started migrating into their lands, and culminated in the expulsion of 20,000 Xhosa from the Zuurveld in 1812.
 Makhanda viewed the emerging conflict between European and African world views as a contest between Thixo, the god of the whites, and Mdalidiphu (creator of the deep), the god of the Xhosas.
 He began to preach a fusion of these religions to reconcile them, leaning toward Xhosa beliefs.